nf-core/methylseq/README.md

 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg)](http://bioconda.github.io/)
 [![Docker Container available](https://img.shields.io/docker/automated/nfcore/methylseq.svg)](https://hub.docker.com/r/nfcore/methylseq/)

-The pipeline uses [Nextflow](https://www.nextflow.io), a bioinformatics workflow tool.
+nf-core/methylseq is a bioinformatics analysis pipeline used for Methylation (Bisulfite) sequencing data.
 It pre-processes raw data from FastQ inputs, aligns the reads and performs extensive quality-control on the results.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.